This blog post was last updated on Wednesday, July 5th.

 Creating Visibility and Accountability

-Standardizing due diligence checklists benefits firms in a number of other ways.
-After data is passed from the acquisition team to another team, deal management platforms ensure that all changes are tracked, and that up-to-date data is readily available to the entire organization.
+After data is passed from the acquisition team to another team, deal management platforms retain deal data for firmwide access.
 In many instances, third parties can also access the software to directly input information they’re accountable to obtain.
 If an analyst leaves for vacation in the middle of the due diligence phase, executives and teammates can simply check the task list to easily find remaining tasks.
 When new analysts come on board, this standardized checklist clearly articulates required tasks.

-By standardizing due diligence checklists in a deal management platform, your team can work faster, more collaboratively and efficiently, and deliver results at scale.
+By standardizing due diligence checklists in a deal management platform, your team can work faster, more collaboratively and efficiently, without fear that information will die in silos.

 Take Your Real Estate Due Diligence Checklist to the Cloud

 Due diligence is inevitably a collaborative process, but many teams without modernized technology struggle to piece together data and checklists across various systems.
-Nonetheless, like all other steps throughout the investment process, maintaining clear visibility into how deals are progressing is crucial.
+Nonetheless, like all other steps throughout the investment process, maintaining clear visibility into deal progression is crucial.

-Download this e-book to learn how modern deal teams grow competitive portfolios by managing due diligence in a cloud-based tool.
-After reading the e-book, you’ll understand why deal teams standardize processes and collaborate in lockstep.
+Download this e-book to learn how modern deal teams mitigate risk and build operational efficiencies by managing due diligence in a cloud-based tool.